SAP-samples/teched2025-DA260/exercises/ex5/README.md

     ![ex_05_01](images/ex_05_01.png)

-2. Navigate in the main menu to *Space Management* and open your space.
+2. Navigate in the main menu to *"Space Management"* and open your space.

     ![ex_05_02](images/ex_05_02.png)